 What is a professional is an important question to answer before setting out on a solar installation.

-Lithium batteries are in 2019 the best way to store electrical energy.
+Lithium batteries are still the best way to store electrical energy in the home.
 There are many new types coming onto the market but they at this stage are still more expensive and less proven.

 These are astonishingly good; we are waiting for several consecutive wet days to see how they cope before going off the grid.
-Here is an update; we have used less than 1 kWh in three months from the utility.
+Here is an update; we have used only 43 kWh from the utility in the last four years.

-The big hit in electricity prices in 2020 should come into the equation when considering the financial viability of going solar.
+The big hit in electricity prices should come into the equation when considering the financial viability of going solar.

-The total unreliability of the utility in Hilton gave rise to drama on Town Hill.
+The total unreliability of the utility in our village gave rise to drama on Town Hill.

 There is a solution to load shedding and security sytems; it is as simple as replacing the small inadequate gel-cell batteries.

 Electric vehicles are the future but they remain very expensive and not many are available in South Africa.
-We have just in December 2019 given ourselves a much desired Christmas gift; a second-hand Nissan Leaf.
-I will write more about that later.
+In December 2019 we gave ourselves a much desired Christmas gift; a second-hand Nissan Leaf.
+Four years later it still has pride of place of all the cars I have ever earned.

 Turning over a blue Leaf has taken on a different meaning this New Year.